TheWeaVer/lia/archive/vectordb/introduce-vector-db(eng).md

 ## What is Vector?

-- Vectors are used to represent points in space and can have multiple dimensions.
+- Vector is used to represent points in space and can have multiple dimensions.
 - Transforming text, images, videos, etc. into high-dimensional vectors for understanding.
-- The transformation process usually uses machine learning algorithms such as deep learning models
+- The transformation process usually uses machine learning algorithms.

 ## What is Vector DB?

-- A database that can store, manage, and retrieve high-dimensional vectors.
+- Vector DB that can store, manage, and retrieve high-dimensional vectors.
-- Vector DB optimizes for similarity search.
+- Vector DB optimizes for similar vectors.

 ## Why Vector DB is needed

-- Real-time similarity searches on large datasets require special skills.
+- Real-time similarity searches on large datasets require special technology.
-- Traditional database systems are not optimized for this type of search
+- Traditional database systems are not optimized for vector search.

 ## How Vector DB Works and Key Features